 popup zone

-The Survey & Health Policy Research Center (SHPRC) Research Short Notes is a valuable resource for conducting surveys or writing research papers.
+The Survey & Health Policy Research Center’s Research Short Notes (RSN) provide valuable methodological insights for conducting surveys and writing research papers.

 Sunwoong Kim